Interest on loans and savings

 - Annual Equivalent Rate (AER)

-- Compound Annual Return (CAR)
+- Compound Annual Rate (CAR)

-Interest on borrowings and overdrafts
+Interest on loans and overdrafts – APR

 The Annual Percentage Rate (APR) is a calculation of the overall cost of your loan.
-It is expressed as an annual rate that represents the actual yearly cost of the funds borrowed.
+It is an annual rate that represents the actual yearly cost of the funds borrowed.
 It takes into account all the costs during the term of the loan including any set up charges and the interest rate.
 This means that fees and charges are added to the loan amount before interest is calculated.

-You can use the APR to compare loans as long as they are for the same amount and the same term.
+You can use the APR to compare loans once they are for the same amount and the same term.
 For example, a loan with an APR of 15% is more expensive than one with an APR of 11%.
 You cannot use APR to compare loans of different terms – if the terms are different you should look at the cost of credit.
 The cost of credit is the real cost of borrowing.
 It is the difference between the amount you borrow and the total you repay.

 EAR calculates the interest as if it is paid once a year, even if it is paid twice or three times per year.
 This allows you to use EAR rates to compare an account where the interest is paid or charged monthly with one where the interest is paid or charged annually.